acrlw/Physics2D-TestBed-Qt/README.md

 # Physics2D-TestBed-Qt

-The testbed of Physics2D, using Qt.
+The testbed of Physics2D based on Qt.

 # Build